 The style of this statuettes is attributed to a Laconia workshop from the Archaic Period.
 The typical characteristics of Laconian bronzes are slender bodies with muscular legs, arched and swelling thighs, immature chest in female figures, and long faces with strongly marked facial features.
 Laconia bronzes were widely traded and have been found in regions outside Sparta.

-The piece from the National Archaeological Museum in Athens is wearing a bodice of the chiton which covers both shoulders and breasts, representing the running costume for girls at local ritual festivals in Sparta.
-During the festival, some Spartan maidens ran a unique race in honour of Dionysus.
-This ritual was celebrating the girls’ rites of passage and involved dancing, singing and other athletic events.
+The piece from the National Archaeological Museum in Athens is wearing a bodice of the chiton, which covers both shoulders and breasts, representing the running costume for girls at local ritual festivals in Sparta.
+During the festival, some Spartan maidens ran a unique race in honor of Dionysus.
+This ritual was celebrating the girls’ rites of passage and involved dancing, singing, and other athletic events.
 (The picture above is an example from the British Museum)

 Spartan girls were said to wear very little when they did sports.
-Wearing short tunics that exposed half of their thighs, Spartan women were called “thigh flashers” according to accounts in ancient Greece.
-Accounts state that they left home “with bare thighs and loosened tunics” on their way to run and wrestle.
+Wearing short tunics that exposed half of their thighs, Spartan women were called “thigh flashers,” according to accounts in ancient Greece.
+Reports state that they left home “with bare thighs and loosened tunics” on their way to run and wrestle.

 Greek women were allowed to compete in the same festivals as men after the classical period.